North Hollywood Amelia Earhart Regional Library: Architecture and design

 flanked by Mexican tile window grilles set with green antique glass, then a small rectangular vestibule.
 The building's interior features an open beam ceiling and a fireplace on the south end.
 Quotes from Sidney Lanier are located above the fireplace and charging desk.

 The building's 1956 addition matches the original in brick work, roof, and exterior detailing.

 Historic designations and awards

-This branch was designated Los Angeles Historic-Cultural Monument #302 in 1986, and in 1987, it and several other Los Angeles Public Library branches were added to the National Register of Historic Places as part of Los Angeles Branch Library System TR.
+This branch was designated Los Angeles Historic-Cultural Monument #302 in 1986, and in 1987, it and several other Los Angeles Public Library branches were added to the National Register of Historic Places as part of Los Angeles Branch Library System.

 In 2003 and 2004, the library received State of California Governor's Design Award, the Los Angeles Conservancy Preservation Award, and the California Preservation Foundation Design Award, all for the restorations done in 2002.